-Rabbi Menachem Davidowitz is a Talmid Muvhak of HaRav Henoch Leibowitz ZT"L. He received s’micha from Yeshivas Chofetz Chaim in 1973.
-In 1974, he opened the Yeshiva of Rochester, together with Rabbi Dovid Harris, and continues to serve as the Rosh HaYeshiva.
-During that time, Rabbi Davidowitz has taught many talmidim who have gone on to become Roshei Yeshiva, Maggidei Shiur, Rabbanim and community leaders across the globe.
-As he quietly molds group after group of young Torah scholars in this humble city, his handiwork is continuously changing the world around us.
-He is so close to his talmidim that one can often hear the sentiment that "We are in Rochester because of Rabbi Davidowitz, and if he were to leave, we would follow him wherever he would go."
+Rabbi Menachem Davidowitz, a Talmid Muvhak of the venerated Rosh Yeshiva of Yeshivas Chofetz Chaim, HaRav Henoch Leibowitz ZT"L, received s’micha from Yeshivas Chofetz Chaim in 1973.
+Together with Rabbi Dovid Harris, he founded the Yeshiva of Rochester in 1974, and continued to serve as the Rosh HaYeshiva until today.
+Rabbi Davidowitz has built generations of talmidim, many of whom have become Roshei Yeshiva, Maggidei Shiur, Rabbanim, and community leaders across the globe.
+As he molds group after group of young Torah scholars in this humble city, his handiwork continuously strengthens the Torah world at large.

-Rabbi Avrohom Berenstein joined TIUNY as a ninth grade student in 1984.
-After graduating, he learned in our Bais Medrash and Kollel until 1999.
-He received s'micha in 1999 and then took the position of ninth grade Rebbi.
-Rabbi Berenstein's dynamic, energetic and outgoing personality inspires and motivates his students.
+Rabbi Avrohom Berenstein joined the Yeshiva of Rochester as a ninth grader in 1984, continued learning in our Bais Medrash and Kollel, and received smicha in 1999.
+He then took the position of ninth grade Rebbi.
+Rabbi Berenstein's dynamic, energetic and outgoing personality inspires and motivates his talmidim.
 He is a warm, patient, dedicated and caring Rebbi.
 The constant stream of compliments and thanks for Rabbi Berenstein's work from both students and parents is a testament to his incredible abilities as a Mechanech.